 What is a merchant category code?

-In some cases, a business may be able to request an additional MCC for a different part of a business.
-For example, a superstore that has a grocery store and a pharmacy in one location may have different MCCs within the same building.
+In some cases, a business can request an additional MCC for a different set of services under its brand.
+For example, a superstore that includes both a grocery store and a pharmacy in one location may have different MCCs for each service within the building.

-List of merchant category codes
+Common merchant category codes

-Where can you find a merchant category code?
+Where to find a merchant category code

 Why is it important to know your MCC?

 MCCs matter to business owners, business credit card holders and savings-seekers looking to get the most value out of their rewards cards.